Skip to main content

 AI Transitions

 AI Transitions are the most flexible and expressive transition type.
-They allow AI nodes to choose the next step based on reasoning, context, and analysis of the current browser state.
+They allow Agent nodes to choose the next step based on reasoning, context, and analysis of the current browser state.
 When to use:

 • When the next step depends on page content or semantic understanding